SevWren/QuickSynth/README.md

 - **Platform Compatibility**: This bookmarklet is currently only confirmed to work on Windows 10.
 Mobile platforms (iOS/Android) prohibit automated clipboard access, which is required for this tool to function.

-Please report any issues you find to the [Issues](https://github.com/QuickSynth/QuickSynth/issues) page.
+Please report any issues you find to the [Issues](https://github.com/QuickSynth/QuickSynth/issues) page or 📝 [Submit your experience here](https://forms.gle/8emHcPaofcFx4Sck8)

 ## Changelog